IdkwhatImD0ing/Obsidian-Vault/569/Lecture 7 + 8 -  3d World to 2d, Morphological Image.md

-There are different types of camera
-Pinhole camera
-perspective camera
-orthographic camera
-early pinhole camera
-light enters a dark box through a small hole and creates an inverted image on the wall opposite the hole perspective camera model
-X,Y,Z) world coordinates
-(u,v) image coordinates

-Orthographic versus Perspective Projections
-Orthographic projection does not include perspective foreshortening;
-namely, a viewing box whose sides are parallel, instead of one whose
-sides meet in a point at the scene's horizon

-Morphological Image Processing
-What Is Morphology?
-• Morph: shape
-• Morphology: study of shapes
-• In the context of image processing
-• Input: binary images
-• Output: processed binary images
-• Denoising
-• Thinning
-• Etc.

-Example
-shape of a letter has nothing to do with stroke length Morphological Processing
-• Some objects contain shapes formed by line segments, arcs and
-curves
-• Applications
-• Optical character recognition (OCR)
-• Fingerprint recognition
-• Shape retrieval
-• Etc.

-Binary Image Connectivity
-• 1: object pixel (black)
-• 0: background pixel (white)
-• 4-connectivity:
-• A pixel is 4-connected if its value is the same as one (or more) of its four
-nearest neighbors
-• 8-connectivity:
-• A pixel is 8-connected if its value is the same as one (or more) of its eight
-nearest neighbors

-ANother connectivity measure is bond side connectivity, 2 pts corner 1pt

-Hit or Miss Morphological Filters
-• Use an odd-size mask (typically 3x3) to scan a binary image
-• Pre-define a set of hit masks
-• If the underlying patch pattern matches one of the hit masks, it is
-called a “hit”.
-Otherwise, it is called a “miss”
-• Action:
-• Hit -> take action on the central pixel (usually, change 0 to 1, change 1 to 0)
-• Miss -> no action on the central pixel (copy the central pixel value to the same
-location of the output image)

-example, isolated dots removal

-additive and subtractive filters self explanatory

-Advanced Morphological Filters
-Advanced Morphological Filters
-• Three subtractive filters
-• Shrinking
-• Thinning
-• Skeletonizing
-• One additive filter
-• Thickening

-One-Stage Filter Design
-• If we adopt the single-stage hit-or-miss filter solution, the filter size
-has to be of 5x5=25

-Image-Set-Based Morphology
-Reflection, union and intersection

-Qualitative Description of Opening and
-Closing
-• Opening
-• Smooth the contour of an object, break narrow isthmuses and eliminate thin
-protrusions
-• Closing
-• Fuse narrow breaks and long thin gulfs, eliminate small holes and fill gaps in
-the contours
+## 1. Camera Models and Projections

+### 1.1 Types of Cameras

+- **Pinhole Camera (Early Pinhole Camera)**
+  - **Concept:** A simple camera model where light enters a dark box through a tiny hole.
+  - **Mechanism:** Light from a scene passes through the pinhole and projects an inverted image on the wall opposite the hole.
+  - **Example:** Imagine a room that is completely dark except for a tiny hole.
+The scene outside the room is projected upside down onto the wall inside.

+- **Perspective Camera**
+  - **Concept:** Models the way our eyes perceive the world, accounting for depth and foreshortening.
+  - **World and Image Coordinates:**
+    - World coordinates: $(X, Y, Z)$
+    - Image coordinates: $(u, v)$
+  - **Example:** When you take a picture of a long straight road, the parallel edges seem to converge in the distance due to perspective.

+- **Orthographic Camera**
+  - **Concept:** Projects images without perspective foreshortening.
+  - **Characteristics:**
+    - Parallel projection lines mean that objects retain their true size regardless of depth.
+  - **Example:** Technical drawings and blueprints often use orthographic projection so that measurements remain accurate and undistorted.

+### 1.2 Orthographic vs. Perspective Projections

+- **Perspective Projection:**
+  - **Property:** Lines converge at a vanishing point (typically on the horizon).
+  - **Result:** Objects appear smaller as their distance from the camera increases.
+  - **Visual Example:** A row of lampposts appearing to get closer together as they recede into the distance.

+- **Orthographic Projection:**
+  - **Property:** Projection lines are parallel; there is no convergence.
+  - **Result:** Object dimensions remain constant regardless of their distance.
+  - **Visual Example:** A floor plan where the scale remains the same throughout, without any distortion due to perspective.

+---

+## 2. Morphological Image Processing

+### 2.1 Introduction to Morphology

+- **Definition:**
+  - **Morph:** Refers to shape.
+  - **Morphology:** The study of shapes.
+- **In Image Processing:** Focuses on the structure and form within binary images.
+  - **Input:** Binary images (typically with object pixels as 1 or black, and background pixels as 0 or white).
+  - **Output:** Processed binary images for tasks such as denoising, thinning, and shape extraction.
+- **Example:** In optical character recognition (OCR), the overall shape of letters is more important than the thickness of strokes.

+### 2.2 Binary Image Connectivity

+- **Connectivity Definitions:**
+  - **4-Connectivity:**
+    - A pixel is 4-connected if it shares the same value with one or more of its four immediate neighbors (up, down, left, right).
+    - **Example:** In a grid, if the central pixel is black and at least one of its adjacent pixels (above, below, left, or right) is also black, they are 4-connected.
+  - **8-Connectivity:**
+    - A pixel is 8-connected if it shares the same value with any of its eight neighbors (including diagonals).
+    - **Example:** A black pixel connected to another black pixel diagonally is considered 8-connected.
+- **Bond Connectivity (Additional Measure):**
+  - **Concept:** A quantitative measure where side connections count as 2 points and corner connections count as 1 point.
+  - **Usage:** This measure can help in evaluating the strength of connectivity between pixels.

+### 2.3 Hit-or-Miss Morphological Filters

+- **Purpose:** Identify specific patterns in binary images.
+- **Process:**
+  - Use an odd-size mask (typically a $3 \times 3$ window) that scans over the image.
+  - **Hit:** If the pattern under the mask matches one of the pre-defined hit masks, it is marked as a hit.
+  - **Miss:** If it does not match, it’s a miss.
+- **Action on Pixels:**
+  - **Hit:** Change the central pixel (e.g., flip its value from 0 to 1 or vice versa).
+  - **Miss:** Leave the pixel unchanged.
+- **Example:** Removing isolated noise dots by detecting and altering small, isolated pixel patterns.

+### 2.4 Additive and Subtractive Filters

+- **Additive Filters:**
+  - **Function:** Enhance or “add” pixels to the image.
+An example is thickening an object.
+- **Subtractive Filters:**
+  - **Function:** Remove or “subtract” pixels from the image.
+Examples include thinning, shrinking, and skeletonizing.
+- **Note:** The concept is often self-explanatory by comparing the before and after of an image processing step.

+### 2.5 Advanced Morphological Filters

+- **Subtractive Filters:**
+  - **Shrinking:** Gradually reduces the thickness of objects.
+  - **Thinning:** Removes pixels to reduce objects to a simplified version while retaining their structure.
+  - **Skeletonizing:** Extracts a one-pixel-wide skeleton of the object.
+- **Additive Filter:**
+  - **Thickening:** Increases the size of objects in the binary image.
+- **One-Stage Filter Design:**
+  - When using a single-stage hit-or-miss approach, a larger mask such as $5 \times 5$ (totaling 25 pixels) might be required to capture more complex patterns.

+### 2.6 Image-Set-Based Morphology

+- **Operations:**
+  - **Reflection:** Flipping the image or mask along an axis.
+  - **Union:** Combining two sets (or images) by taking the pixel-wise maximum.
+  - **Intersection:** Overlapping two sets (or images) by taking the pixel-wise minimum.
+- **Example:** In shape retrieval, one might reflect a mask to match features in various orientations and then combine the results using union or intersection operations.

+### 2.7 Opening and Closing

+- **Opening:**
+  - **Definition:** A morphological operation that smooths the contour of an object, breaks narrow isthmuses, and eliminates thin protrusions.
+  - **Process:** Typically involves an erosion followed by a dilation.
+  - **Example:** Removing small objects or noise from the boundaries of a larger object.
+- **Closing:**
+  - **Definition:** A morphological operation that fuses narrow breaks and long thin gulfs, eliminates small holes, and fills gaps in the contour.
+  - **Process:** Typically involves a dilation followed by an erosion.
+  - **Example:** Filling small holes within a segmented object in a binary image.